GeekFlix/GeekFlix/README.md

 (Issue de Home sin Login/Registro o Login)

 You can log in or register a new account through CRUD's POST method.
 Once access is obtained, you will be able to access all the content of the web, with a home view in which all the movies are presented with their most important information (GET method).
-From here you can rent the movies that you like the most!
+From here you can you can find any movie through our search bar and rent it !

 (Issue de Home con Login, Navbar y acceso a otras vistas (información de la película y alquiler))